 That magic of self-organization was happening right before our eyes.
 Instead of some managers making all the decisions and being the pipelines for messages, people were interacting directly.
 Later the RTE said that while she felt she was a bit losing control of the happenings, the volume of interactions and decisions was something that couldn’t be tracked by one person.
 She was happy.

 At some point it seemed as though energy is starting to go down and that we can start to wrap up.
 The RTE called for a scrum of scrum meeting around the program board where some dependencies were not handled.
 We gave the teams another 45 minutes.

 The Confidence Vote

-At the very end of the day we asked the teams to present the main findings of their retrospective.
-The feedback was good, mainly that teams agreeing between them when and who will do what is something that so far they couldn’t manage to do.
+At the very end of the day, we asked the teams to present the main findings of their retrospective.
+The feedback was good, mainly that teams agreed on them when and who will do what is something that so far they couldn’t manage to do.
 This fast coordination loop is making things that would usually take weeks or months to happen in one day.
 And that’s magic!